modelica/www.modelica.org/content/events/american2024/_index.md

 ## Our Sponsors

 The **American Modelica Conference 2024** relies heavily on sponsors to maintain the affordability of the ticket prices.
-If you are interested in sponsoring the conference, please check out the conditions at in our [call for sponsors](https://modelica.org/events/american2024/callforsponsors) and contact us as soon as possible at **[modelicaNA2024@groups.liu.se](mailto:modelicaNA2024@groups.liu.se)**
+If you are interested in sponsoring the conference, please check out the conditions at in our [call for sponsors](https://modelica.org/events/american2024/callforsponsors) and contact us as soon as possible at **[modelicaNA2024@groups.liu.se](mailto:modelicaNA2024@groups.liu.se)**.
+You can directly buy a **sponsorship ticket** at [Eventbrite](https://www.eventbrite.com/e/american-modelica-conference-2024-tickets-794519207337?aff=oddtdtcreator).

 <!-- Please visit our [Sponsor page](https://2022.american.conference.modelica.org/Sponsors.html), and also take the time to check out the sponsor exhibition at the conference. -->

+## Registration and Accomodation

+Registration is now open at [Eventbrite](https://www.eventbrite.com/e/american-modelica-conference-2024-tickets-794519207337?aff=oddtdtcreator).
+Please register soon to make planning easy for us.
+Early Bird tickets will be available until August 10th.
+If you need a hotel for the conference, we recommend the Graduate Hotel on the UCONN campus in waking distance to the conferene venue.
+You can reserve a room for a discounted room rate through [this link](https://be.synxis.com/?Hotel=8679&Chain=21643&promo=VISITOR).
+Other hotels are available in the vicinity, but are in 10-15 minutes of driving distance from the conference.

 ## Scope of the Conference